-the National Center on Black Aged, Inc. In addition, she is actively
+Caucus & Center on Black Aged, Inc. In addition, she is actively involved

-Implementation Process.
-A licensed Realtor, Certified Apartment Manager, and
+Fame.
+A licensed real estate agent, Certified Apartment Manager, and Dale

-Dale Carnegie Graduate with further studies at both LSU and Southern, she
+Carnegie Graduate with further studies at both LSU and Southern, Mrs.

 An alumna of the Baton Rouge Area Chamber’s ’98 Greater